1902 Georgia Bulldogs football team

-The 1902 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1902 Southern Intercollegiate Athletic Association football season.
+The 1902 Georgia Bulldogs football team represented the University of Georgia during the 1902 Southern Intercollegiate Athletic Association football season.
 The Bulldogs compiled a 4–2–1 record, including victories over Auburn and Alabama and a 0–0 tie with Georgia Tech.
 The losses included Georgia's fourth consecutive loss to Sewanee.
 This was the team's second and final season under the guidance of head coach William A. Reynolds.

 Before the season

 Frank M. Ridley was captain-elect, Georgia's first two-time captain.
 He was moved to end from the backfield.
 One account of Ridley reads "Ridley's first year on the team he played this position so well that Coach Heisman named his as the All-Southern end.
 He is quick and active and never hesitates to tackle a man, seldom being blocked."